Welcome to Port Austin Bible Campus!

 Since 2010 the Port Austin Bible Campus has opened its doors to help homeless people in Michigan's Thumb.
 Utilizing the buildings of the former Port Austin Air Force Base, PABC has provided emergency services to 983 people, 598 of which have stayed on the PABC campus.
 There are no other facilities for homeless men in Huron, Sanilac or Tuscola counties—even men with families.
 Each of these three counties has a women's shelter, but their first priority is domestic violence victims.

 PABC receives referrals from a variety of government agencies, law enforcement, hospitals churches and other concerned individuals.
 We attend the Thumb Area Continuum of Care meetings which coordinate the homeless services for Huron, Lapeer, Sanilac and Tuscola counties.

 All PABC staff are volunteers.
 Some work at part time jobs, others are retired.
 We do as much of our own maintenance as we can and grow much of our own food..
-The annual expenses for the entire PABC ministry have typically been about $40,000, though more will be needed in the future to maintain the aging facilities.
+The annual expenses for the entire PABC ministry have recently been about $45,000, though more will be needed in the future to maintain the aging facilities.

 PABC is a non-

 Norman Edwards has done most of the work in founding the ministry, obtaining the buildings, writing the community policies and authoring this web site.
 He was born in 1956, the youngest of three sons.
 He completed a degree in business administration and worked as a computer analyst/programmer for 17 years.
 Afterward, he worked in independent Christian ministries involving much Bible study and writing and speaking to a variety of groups.
 Having married in 1985, he and his wife, Marleen, have raised four Christian sons, three of whom are married, with seven children between them.